Cooperative Education: Business Experience

 Prerequisite / Concurrent

 Provides relevant field experience in business environments and disciplines such as: accounting, finance, human resources, information technology, international business, and marketing, procurement, management, and/or customer services.
 Allows exploration of career options.
 Course may be repeated for credit up to 12 credits.
+Student is responsible for arranging field experience site by start of term.
 Prerequisite: Completion of 12 BA credits and instructor permission.
 Prerequisite/concurrent: BA 280B.

 Upon successful completion of this course, students will be able to: